Biometria-se/grizzly/README.md

 ### Load test users

-`locust` comes with a simple user for loading an HTTP(S) endpoint and due to the nature of how the integration between `behave` and `locust` works, it is not possible to use `locust` provided users, even for HTTP(S) targets.
+`locust` comes with a simple user for loading an HTTP(S) endpoint and due to the nature of how the integration between `behave` and `locust` works in `grizzly`, it is not possible to directly use `locust.user.users` provided users, even for HTTP(S) targets.

 * `RestApiUser`: send requests to REST API endpoinds, supports authentication with username+password or client secret
 * `ServiceBusUser`: send to and receive from Azure Service Bus queues and topics